TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

     - how others do it?
         - krunker redirects to its own page, makes sense, maybe we should too

-- simple user browser folder in settings?

-- run a memory profiler to detect leaks

 - also handle the web server being alt tabbed
-- lets encrypt certs?
-- assign random nicknames, or just ask for one
-    - will later take them from accounts once we have authentication

-- diagnose why web cant connect to native local servers but first add TURN servers maybe
-- memory problem with hyperactive space station

 - setup stun/ice/turn servers

 - wtf is that crosshair glitch when hosting via 'srv'